Some contrapuntal piano music, from 1993.

 July 12th, 2011 · Comments Off on The Flying Saucer Subculture

-In the ’90s, John Keel reprinted some of his article as booklets, under the rubric of the New York Fortean Society.
+In the ’90s, John Keel reprinted some of his articles as booklets, under the rubric of the New York Fortean Society.
 This one was taken from a piece he wrote for the Journal of Popular Culture; I provided the cover illustration.
 John was particularly insistent that there be someone in a straitjacket.